Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 - The first benchmark is based on `atoi()` calls
 - The second benchmark is based on `memset()` calls
+- The third benchmark is based on Raylib

 # Linux x86_64